String Trimmer — Excessive Smoke

 2-stroke engines like your trimmer normally produce a light haze of exhaust smoke, since oil is mixed directly into the fuel and some of it burns off.
 This tree is for smoke that's clearly heavier or thicker than normal, not the everyday light haze.

-Full String Trimmer — Excessive Smoke guide
+📖 Read the full String Trimmer — Excessive Smoke guide (every cause and fix, all at once)

 Safety notes